Freezing Raspberries & Blackberries

 - Mix up a syrup of sugar and water, heating to dissolve sugar.
 Recommended proportions vary from 1 cup sugar/1 cup water to 1 cup sugar, 2 cups water.
 Chill.

-- Pack raspberries or blackberries in suitable containers and cover with syrup, leaving 1/2 inch of headspace.
+- Pack raspberries or blackberries in suitable containers such as plastic or glass freezer containers and cover with syrup, leaving 1/2 inch of headspace.
 Seal, label and freeze.

 - Use within 9 – 12 months.

 USING FROZEN BERRIES

 - Frozen berries may be used in batters for cakes, muffins and quick breads.
 To avoid tinting the batter, give the still frozen berries a quick rinse under cold water and pat dry with paper towels.

 - Tossing the frozen berries in a small amount of flour before mixing into the batter helps distribute the berries evenly in the batter.